-A. If any member of the University community feels he/she has a legitimate grievance against any other member of group of the University community, he/she should contact and consult with the Assistant Director of Student Activities.
+A. If any member of the University community feels he/she has a legitimate grievance against any other member or group of the University community, he/she should contact and consult with the Assistant Director of Student Activities.
+Likewise, if any member of the University community feels he/she has been discriminated against on the basis of race, color, religion, national origin, sex, or age (as provided for in Title VI and Title IX). he/she should contact the Assistant Director of Student Activities or the Affirmative Action Director.
+(For further information, see BSU Policy 6-2.)